-The number one question is money.
-Whether it’s hourly, salaried or commission-based, your employees will want to know how they’re getting paid.
-Employee policies to include such as payment schedules and a breakdown of deductions are some examples of what would be expected in this section.
+Money makes the world go round.
+Whether it’s hourly, salaried, or commission-based, your employees will want to know how they’re getting paid.
+Payment schedules and a breakdown of deductions are some examples of what would be expected in this section.

 In addition, information regarding raises or promotions would also be a valuable employee policy to include.

-New hires are always exciting!
-Having your team grow is always an exciting time, but what employee policies do you have in place for these new hires?
-Including policies such as welcome packages, orientation periods, and to-do lists are some of the best employee policies to include to help make onboarding easier.
+Bringing someone on board is always exciting, but what employee policies do you have in place for these new hires?
+Welcome packages, orientation periods, and to-do lists are some of the best employee policies to include to help make onboarding easier.

-A walkthrough of their first week, month, to three-month process and expectations sets the stage for exactly what a new employee needs to start on the right track and milestones they will want to hit right off the bat.
+A walkthrough of their first week, month, and quarter sets the stage for what a new employee needs to know to start on the right track.
+It can also identify some milestones they will want to hit right off the bat.

 It’s found that when managers take an active role in their onboarding process, employees are 3.4 times more likely to say their onboarding experience was exceptional.
-Consider a more personal onboarding experience for new hires featuring their direct managers and see productivity boom!
+Consider a more personal onboarding experience for new hires featuring their direct managers, and your productivity will boom!

-Your employees will need time away from work, either through sick days, vacation or other scenarios.
-Including a section dedicated to time off is an essential employee policy to include.
-Making sure you provide information regarding sick days, vacations and leave of absences helps ease the onboarding and day-to-day function of your organization.
+Your employees will need time away from work, either through sick days, vacation, or other scenarios.
+Time off is an essential employee policy to include.
+Making sure you provide information regarding sick days, vacations, and leave of absence helps ease the onboarding and day-to-day functions at your organization.

 Sometimes team members will move and change.
 Because of that, employee policies that deal with termination and resignation are essential for employees to understand how to have a smooth exit.